aerographql/documentation/source/_posts/tutorial/dependency-injection.md

 This tutorial follow the {% post_link tutorial/interface-and-union previous one %} and will teach you how to use the Dependency Injection system of AeroGraphQL to enhance your resolvers and make your code DRY.

-We'll use the final source code of the {% post_link code/interface-and-union previous tutorial %} to start this new one.
+We'll use the final source code of the {% post_link code/interface-and-union previous tutorial %} as a starting point.

-**The full source code for this tutorial can be found {% post_link code/dependency-injection here %}**
+**The full source code for this tutorial can be found {% post_link code/dependency-injection here %}**.

 ## Why do we need Dependency Injection